Home » Water Quality » Contaminants » How to Kill Viruses in Water (Water Filters that Removes Viruses)

 • Hepatitis A and E: Both can cause high morbidity rates, especially among immuno-compromised people, children, pregnant women, and HIV-positive people.

-• Norovirus: Similar to rotavirus, children experience acute cases of diarrhea when exposed to norovirus.
+• Norovirus: Similar to rotavirus, children who are exposed to norovirus experience acute cases of diarrhea.
 Its main symptom in adults, on the other hand, is vomiting.

 • Enterovirus: The most common symptoms of enterovirus are fever and respiratory problems similar to the flu.
-However, variations like enterovirus 68 and 71 can cause more severe neurological issues like meningitis, encephalitis, and acute breathing difficulties in children.
+However, variations like enterovirus 68 and 71 can cause more severe neurological issues in children, such as meningitis, encephalitis, and acute breathing difficulties.

 How to Remove Viruses From Water